definition backgroundYour Guide to Choosing the Best Invoice Processing Software for Your Business

 What Is Invoice Processing?

 Invoice processing refers to the tasks and procedures performed by AP departments to ensure that invoices received from suppliers and vendors are accurate, approved, and paid on time.
-This process involves several key elements, including receiving and sorting invoices, verifying their accuracy, obtaining necessary approvals, scheduling payments, and maintaining accurate records.
+This process involves several key elements, including receiving and sorting invoices, verifying their accuracy, obtaining necessary approvals, scheduling payments, billing, and how maintaining accurate records.
 Proper invoice processing is crucial to maintaining an organization's healthy cash flow and financial controls.

 The Benefits of Automated Invoice Processing